bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 </figure>

-I didn’t drink in January this year, but I did spend as much time talking at people about AI in the bar all February.
-A wise meme once told me that _we live in a society_ and in that spirit, I ask you to approach this technology with curiosity and kindness for yourself and others.
-This is also an individualist view of the technology and an optimistic one at that.
+I have seen a sentiment among my artist friends that AI is coming for their jobs.
+The AI technologies currently making waves will deeply impact every information and creative sector job, if you work on a computer your job is going to change as it has changed with smart phones, the internet, the computer, and every other major technological revolution of our lifetimes.
+At the top here I’d like to separate art into two categories, the first being fine art and the second being commercial art.
+AI cannot replace fine art.
+When we create work for ourselves, we do it because we must, children draw, and I still play music.

+I have a decade of experience as a commercial artist, and let me tell you, its work.
+I love my job, but I also love optimizing any aspect of it that I can.
+The work I produce for others brings me joy, but the pursuit of craft brings me even more.
+I am excited for the future and the possibilities brought by more powerful tools.
+This essay is an individualist view of AI technology and an optimistic one at that.
 I touch on systems but not so much the systems of society, only where the artist fits into that system at times.
+I firmly believe that the artist is better positioned for this next technological revolution than most, so I will ask you to approach this technology with curiosity and kindness for yourself and others.

 ## Tech Art